NetApp/trident/docs/dag/kubernetes/kubernetes_cluster_architecture_considerations.rst

 A Kubernetes cluster typically consists of two types of nodes, each responsible for different aspects of functionality:

-* Master nodes – These nodes host the control plane aspects of the cluster and are responsible for, among other things, the API endpoint which the users interact with and provide scheduling for pods across resources.
+* Master nodes – These nodes host the control plane aspects of the cluster and are responsible for, among other things, the API endpoint which the users interact with and provides scheduling for pods across resources.
 Typically,  these nodes are not used to schedule application workloads.
 * Compute nodes – Nodes which are responsible for executing workloads for the cluster users.

 The cluster has a number of Kubernetes intrinsic services which are deployed in the cluster.
 Depending on the service type, each service is deployed on only one type of node (master or compute) or on a mixture of node types.
 Some of these services, such as etcd and DNS, are mandatory for the cluster to be functional, while other services are optional.
 All of these services are deployed as pods within Kubernetes.

-* etcd – etcd is a distributed key-value datastore.
+* etcd – It is a distributed key-value datastore.
 It is used heavily by Kubernetes to track the state and manage the resources associated with the cluster.
 * DNS – Kubernetes maintains an internal DNS service to provide local resolution for the applications which have been deployed.
 This enables inter-pod communication to happen while referencing friendly names instead of internal IP addresses which can change as the container instances are scheduled.
 * API Server - Kubernetes deploys the API server to allow interaction between kubernetes and the outside world.
 This is deployed on the master node(s).
-* The dashboard – an optional component which provides a graphical interface to the cluster.
+* Dashboard – An optional component which provides a graphical interface to the cluster.
-* Monitoring and logging – optional components which can aid with resource reporting.
+* Monitoring and logging – An optional components which can aid with resource reporting.

 .. note::
    We have not discussed Kubernetes container networking to allow pods to communicate with each other, or to outside the cluster.
-The choice of using a overlay network (e.g. Flannel) or a straight layer 3 solution (e.g. Calico) is out of scope of this document and does not affect access to storage resources by the pods.
+The choice of using an overlay network (e.g. Flannel) or a straight Layer-3 solution (e.g. Calico) is out of the scope of this document and does not affect access to storage resources by the pods.

 Cluster architectures
 =====================

 There are three primary Kubernetes cluster architectures.
-These accommodate various methods of high availablility and recoverability of the cluster, it's services, and the applications running.
-Trident is installed the same no matter which kubernetes architecture is chosen.
+These accommodate various methods of high availability and recoverability of the cluster, its services, and the applications running.
+Trident is installed the same no matter which Kubernetes architecture is chosen.

 Master nodes are critical to the operation of the cluster.
 If no masters are running, or the master nodes are unable to reach a quorum, then the cluster is unable to schedule and execute applications.
-The master nodes are the control plane for the cluster and consequentially there should be special consideration given to their `sizing <https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components>`_ and quantity.
+The master nodes are the control plane for the cluster and consequentially there should be special consideration given to their `sizing <https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components>`_ and count.

 Compute nodes are, generally speaking, much more disposable.
-However, extra resources must be built into the compute infrastructure to accomodate any workloads from failed nodes.
+However, extra resources must be built into the compute infrastructure to accommodate any workloads from failed nodes.
 Compute nodes can be added and removed from the cluster as needed quickly and easily to accommodate the scale of the applications which are being hosted.
 This makes it very easy to burst, and reclaim, resources based on real-time application workload.

 Single master, compute
 ----------------------